School of Life Sciences

 Our research group investigates the computations that underlie these spectacular abilities of the brain.
-To do so, we mainly study the responses of neurons that process tactile information in the rodent whisker pathway – a key sensory system for rodent behaviour, used for exploring and for detecting and identifying objects.
-We develop sensory task assays for both mice and humans to derive principles from comparison, and to try to understand neuronal responses in the context of an animal interacting with the world.
+To do so, we mainly study the responses of neurons that process tactile information in mice.
+The whisker pathway of rodents is a key sensory system, used for exploring their surroundings and for detecting and identifying objects.
+We are interested in understanding neuronal responses in the context of an animal interacting with the world.
+To this end we invest lots of effort in studying mouse behaviours and, sometimes, comparing how mice and humans perform tasks, and we specialise in recording neuronal activity in awake animals.

-Our lab is within the School of Life Sciences and also belongs to the Sussex Neuroscience strategic research programme, which supports the vibrant community of neuroscience researchers at Sussex.
+Our lab is within the School of Life Sciences and also belongs to the Sussex Neuroscience centre of excellence, which supports the vibrant community of neuroscience researchers at Sussex.

 We are grateful for grant support from the UK Medical Research Council (MRC) and Biotechnology and Biological Sciences Research Council (BBSRC).